SAM VAGHAR, EXECUTIVE DIRECTOR

 RAINA FOX, MA, partnerships director

 Raina Fox, MA, manages the Millennium Fellowship, Global Campaign Program, and Annual Conference, as well as Outreach and Marketing for MCN.
-Raina brings extensive experience working with social change non-profits in India, Hong Kong, Minneapolis/St. Paul, Washington DC, Providence, and Chicago.
-Raina is committed to working alongside university students and diverse communities to form creative, meaningful, intentional and impactful opportunities for personal and social change.
+Raina brings over 10 years of experience working with diverse communities to advance global social justice in Minneapolis/St. Paul, Washington DC, Kutch India, Providence, Chicago, Hong Kong, Boston, the Basque Country and more.
+Her past experiences range from managing college access programming for Somali, Hmong, and other refugee and immigrant youth in the Twin Cities to conducting and sharing oral histories of Haitian and Cuban refugees detained at Guantanamo Bay, Cuba.
 Her studies focused on ways that humanities tools can support human rights, social justice, and civic engagement.
 Raina completed her Bachelors in Art History and Cultural Studies from Macalester College and her Masters in Public Humanities from Brown University.

 Simone LaPray, MBA, MA, Boston Hub Site Director